Notice of Pre-AIA or AIA Status

 Chen discloses a first semiconductor substrate in the same field of endeavor (Fig. 2: 103a)

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify Yu, by including a first interconnection structure and a redistribution structure with the first semiconductor substrate.
-Doing so would arrive at the claimed configuration.
+It would have been obvious to one having ordinary skill in the art before the effective filing date to modify Yu, by including a first interconnection structure and a redistribution structure with the first semiconductor substrate.
+Doing so would substantially arrive at the claimed configuration.
 A person of ordinary skill in the art before the effective filing date would have had a reasonable expectation of success doing so because in each situation an electrical path is formed vertically through the die and through-electrodes to opposing surfaces (Yu: Fig. 12A: surfaces A and B of 101; Chen: surfaces A and B of 103, See annotated figure).
 Chen teaches a design incentive of these structures is to provide electrical connections according to required circuitry configuration within the semiconductor package ([0038]: “configured to route a path of circuitry from the second die substrate 103a and redistribute I/O terminals of the second die substrate”; [0043]: “configured to electrically connect the second die 103 with a circuitry or conductive structure external to the second die”).
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date to have the claimed first interconnection structure and redistribution structure because it would enable designing additional circuitry configurations, thereby enhancing design capabilities.
 MPEP 2144 (I).
 MPEP 2143 (I)(F).

 Yu in view of Chen teaches the first and second surfaces, however, only teaches their functions reversed from the claim.
 Thus, the combination of references fails to teach “wherein the second surface corresponds to an active surface of the first semiconductor chip, and the first surface corresponds to a non-active surface of the first semiconductor chip”.